NaphtaliO/ShiftWizard/README.md

 ## Extra Features

 - Sending automated emails.
-Employees are sent their login credentials to thier email.
-Also every time they are assigned a shift or their shift is edited they are sent an email with the shift details.
+Employees are sent their login credentials to their email.
+Also, every time they are assigned a shift or their shift is edited they are sent an email with the shift details.
 - Employer users can edit their profile.
-- Employee users are able to change their passwords from the auto-generated password sent to their email
+- Employee users can change their passwords from the auto-generated password sent to their email.

 #### Security
-- For authentication we used JWT Authentication and token are being stored on the client.
-JSON Web Tokens are a good way of transmitting information between parties securely because they can be signed, which means you can be sure senders are who they say they are.
+- For authentication, we used JWT Authentication and token are being stored on the client.
+JSON Web Tokens are a good way of transmitting information between parties securely because they can be signed, which means you can be sure senders are whom they say they are.
 - To prevent SQL injections we used an ORM for database querying.
 - Passwords in the database are salted and then hashed which makes it harder and impossible to crack.
 - All our Flask backend API routes are protected(wrapped with a token_required wrapper).
 You need a valid token to be able to send requests via the API.

 ## Challenges

-- We had troubles trying to get our app dependencies installed on each of our computers.
-We were trying to connect to our mysql server and it wasn't working because additional software has to be installed like installing mysql and adding it to PATH.
+- We had trouble trying to get our app dependencies installed on each of our computers.
+We were trying to connect to our MySQL server and it wasn't working because additional software had to be installed like installing MySQL and adding it to PATH.
 It took a while but we eventually got it installed and working perfectly.

 - We had the same issue above when deploying our app to the cloud.
 Those dependencies wouldn't install automatically on the cloud instance.
 It took a while but we eventually figured it out.
-We just had to figure a way to ssh into the linux instance running on the cloud and install everything manually.
+We just had to figure out a way to simply ssh into the Linux instance running on the cloud and install everything manually just as we did on our personal computers.

 - Emails were scarce to work with.
 An email was created just for our app and our employee models were populated with random emails like `jake123@gmail.com`.
 We got our app email blocked by google because those emails even though they seem random actually belong to people and so our email got disabled for spamming.
 We found a way to work around it by using more random and preposterous emails like `test234@widget.game`.

 ## Lessons Learned
 1 -	Team Roles and Responsibilites:

 Defining team roles and responsibilities was essential for ensuring that everyone knows what they are responsible for and what is expected of them.
 It also helps prevent confusion and overlapping work.
 For example, some of our team members had different strengths and weaknesses, such as coding ability, writing ability and idea and feature imagination.
-By splitting up roles according to these strengths and characteristics, the development ran much smoother and efficient.
+By splitting up roles according to these strengths and characteristics, the development ran much smoother and more efficiently.

 2 -	Time Management:

 Time management was crucial for ensuring that the project was completed on schedule.
-Creating a project timeline, as can be found above in the “Path of Development” section, and setting realistic deadlines helped the team stay on track to complete tasks on a timeframe that suited the quick nature of the module.
+Creating a project timeline, as can be found above in the “Path of Development” section, and setting realistic deadlines helped the team stay on track to complete tasks within a timeframe that suited the quick nature of the module.
 As can be seen on the plan, the team did not get to complete two of our original stretch goals.
 We originally planned them as stretch goals with the objective to complete them all, but we knew the short timeframe of the project might not allow for these.
 In the end, the team was happy to complete one of these stretch goals, but perhaps with better time management, all could have been completed.

 3 -	Adaptability:

 No matter how well-planned the project development was, unexpected challenges did arise.
 For example, availability was a struggle for the group for the first weeks.
-We had an unfortunate string of illness and absences for the majority of the team on two weeks during the already short project.
-Thankfully, we as a team were as adaptable as possible, and moved to online collaboration and different meeting times where it was possible to keep the efficiency of the project as high as possible.
+We had an unfortunate string of illnesses and absences for the majority of the team for two weeks during the already short project.
+Thankfully, we as a team were as adaptable as possible and moved to online collaboration and different meeting times where it was possible to keep the efficiency of the project as high as possible.

 4 -	Documentation and Planning: